-[0086] If element 386 determines that the new state is not the same as the old state then it signals element 404 which sets the CJR's state to the new state.
+[0099] If element 386 determines that the new state is not the same as the old state then it signals element 404 which sets the CJR's state to the new state.
 Element 404 signals element 406 which determines if the new state is "cjsActive".
-If the new state is "cjsActive" then element 408 sets all basic job states to "bjsActive".
-If the new state is not "cjsActive" then element 410 determines if the new state is "cjsAcquiring".
+If the new state is "cjsActive".
+If the new state is "cjsActive" then element 410 determines if the new state is "cjsAcquiring".
 If it is then element 412 determines if the old state of the CJR was "cjsQueuedHalted".
 If it was, then element 414 calls the client to remove the halt (i.e. Propose again).

-[0087] If element 408 sets all BJR states to "bjsActive" then it signals element 412 which determines if the old state was "bjsQueuedHalted".
+If element 408 sets all BJR states to "bjsActive" then it signals element 412 which determines if the old state was "bjsQueuedHalted".
 If it was, then element 414 calls the client to remove the halt (i.e. Propose again).

-[0088] Element 414 or element 412 if the old state is not "cjsQueuedHalted" or element 410 if the new state is not "cjsAcquiring" signal element 388 which determines if the sub job is the last job in the CR job queue.
+[0100] Element 414 or element 412 if the old state is not "cjsQueuedHalted" or element 410 if the new state is not "cjsAcquiring" signal element 388 which determines if the sub-job is the last job in the CR job queue.
 If it is not the last job, then the JCM 112 walks through all the remaining sub-jobs in the CR job queue by sending a signal from element 388 back to element 386 to repeat the cycle.
 If it is the last job in the CR job queue then element 388 signals element 390 to delete the CJR.
 Element 400 then calls a "SubJobComplete" and then exits the JCM at 402.